-This developing series focuses on those events of Eleventh Night and The Twelfth, contextualizing them against a backdrop of the physical elements of Belfast that reflect the city's often starkly segregated landscape.
+This ongoing series is comprised of photographs made during Eleventh Night and The Twelfth in 2010 and 2012.
+Images from Loyalist and Republican communities are contextualized against a backdrop of the physical elements of Belfast that reflect the city's segregated landscape.